kaveh7293/Kaveh-Portfolio/README.md

 As shown, the results of visualization is only good for checking the intuition and see a general trends.
 Different methods such as filter-based and feature-based techniques are better to be used to make statistical conclusion about the important features.
 <h3> Filter-based feature selection</h3>
  <h4>Feature selection based on hypothesis testing</h4>

+ Because we have different types of features, different statistical hypothesis tests should be make to find out whether the corresponding results are dependant on specific features.
+The following table shows the results of the hypothesis test for different features that have been used.

  <h2> Feature Selection</h2>

  Hypothesis testing: Since both of the Country and Result columns are categorical, we did a chi-squared hypothesis test.
 The resulting p value obtained 1.99 e-9.
 As a reult we reject the null hypothesis in favour of alternative hypothesis (i.e., the country and results are dependent)